sonatype-nexus-community/gonexus/README.md

 # gonexus

-Provides a go library for connecting to, and interacting with, [Sonatype](//www.sonatype.com) Nexus applications such as Nexus Repository Manager and Nexus IQ Server.
+Provides a go client library for connecting to, and interacting with, [Sonatype](//www.sonatype.com) Nexus applications such as Nexus Repository Manager and Nexus IQ Server.

 ## Organization of this library
 The library is broken into two packages.
 One for each application.